maddybartlett/ImprovedRLContinuousStateReps/README.md

 The first stage of this experiment was to conduct hyperparameter optimisation using Microsoft's [Neural Network Intelligence (NNI)](https://nni.readthedocs.io/en/stable/index.html#).
 5 separate NNI optimization experiments were run to find the optimal parameters for the network when using each of the 5 representation methods.

-The experiment and configuration files for these optimization experiments can be found in `ratboxExperiments\\nni_exps`.
+The experiment and configuration files for these optimization experiments can be found in `ratboxExperiments/nni_exps`.
 In order to run the NNI optimizations yourself simply download these files, the network folder and the `trial_ratbox.py` file then following these steps:

 1) open a command prompt/terminal in the nni_exps directory
 2) enter the following command to start the NNI optimization experiment, replacing `CONFIG_FILE.YML` with the chosen configuration file (e.g. `config_ratbox_discrete6`)